raitnigol/fivem_loadingscreen/README.md

-# fivem_loadingscreen
+# nigol_loadingscreen
 Loading screen with added features:
-- Able to change song when pressing button "A" from your keyboard.
+- Able to change the currently playing song when pressing the button "A" from your keyboard.
+(Can be configured to your needs)
-- Press spacebar to mute/unmute audio with color indicator.
+- Press spacebar to mute/unmute audio with color indication.
-- Show current playing song name on loading screen.
+- Show current playing song name on the loading screen.
-- Can add your discord link.
+- Footer text (the place where usually your server's discord link goes).
-- Shows real time that is customizable to your needs if you are willing to change the source code.
+- Shows real world time on the loading screen.
 ## Requirements
 No previous requirements are needed.
 Just install this resource and you are good to go!
 ## Downloading
 ### Git
 ```